Vyral/bud-gragg/_drafts/comparing-the-market-in-2005-vs--2020.md

 {% include youtube.html %}

+<center><em>Today I’m sharing the differences between the real estate market in 2005 and 2020.</em></center>

-Today I’m discussing 2005 versus 2020.
+<br>Today I’m discussing 2005 versus 2020.
 Recently, we were asked by a buyer if she should wait until the market crash is over to buy a home.
 She believed wholeheartedly that we were headed for a market crash.
 About a year ago, I did a market update concerning the real estate market here in the Valley and we anticipated a bit of a slowdown in 2019.
 However, guess what?
 I was wrong.
 2019 saw interest rates below 4%, which boosted the economy.

 **There’s a consensus out there that a recession is imminent** and there will be another downturn in the market in 2020.
 Times have changed, and there are quite a few differences between the years 2005 and 2020.
 At the end of 2019, U.S. unemployment is at 3.5%, the lowest it's been since June 1953.
 When adjusted for inflation, today’s home prices are lower than at the peak of 2006, which contributed to the crash.